nis65/multiroom/README.md

 * rename some of the scripts a s the name does not properly reflect their respective functions.
 * properly fork a2dp-agent
-* properly put in git the glue scripts
+* properly put the glue scripts here in github

 ## Wishlist